CONSULTATIONS

 Proposed amendments to COCOO By-law No. 2 – Penalty Fee for Non-Compliance with CE Log Submission

-Please e-mail your feedback on the proposed changes by November 24, 2023 to info@cocoo.on.ca.
+Please e-mail your feedback on the proposed changes by November 24, 2023 to [email protected].

 Changes to Registration Regulation